 This genre of photography is all about documenting the plethora of wildlife within its natural habitat.
 Wildlife photography not only requires photography skills, but one also needs craft and survival skills to capture the dangers of the wild.

-They should have complete knowledge on animal behaviors as it enables them to predict actions and survive dangerous circumstances.
+They should have complete knowledge of animal behaviors as it enables them to predict actions and survive dangerous circumstances.
 They should possess the skill to be secretive and know how to conceal themselves because not all species like their privacy disturbed.

-Then the most important thing is the photography skills and the equipment needed to capture breathtaking views at the right time and the right angle.
+The most important thing is the photography skills and the equipment needed to capture breathtaking views at the right time and the right angle.

 So it is a combination of both wildlife knowledge and photography skills that mold a great wildlife photographer.

-As patience and luck cannot be learned, this article can help you with the knowledge realm and enhance not only your photographic skills and survival techniques.
+As patience and luck cannot be learned, this article can help you with the knowledge realm and enhance your photographic skills and survival techniques.

-Remember capturing animals in their habitat and in their natural form is beyond beautiful but is quite complicated.
-So read this guide thoroughly and you will find all that you need to be successful.
+Remember capturing animals in their habitat, and their natural form is beyond beautiful but is quite complicated.
+So read this guide thoroughly, and you will find all that you need to be successful.

-Let’s get going into the depth of the wonders of wildlife photography
+Let’s get going into the depth of the wonders of wildlife photography.

 Get familiar with the gear

-Secondly, once you have chosen the gear you need to become comfortable with it.
+Secondly, once you have chosen the gear, you need to become comfortable with it.
 You need to crawl in its skin and learn to handle it with your mind without waiting a second.

 Summing it up, you need to make the best use of your gear and use it efficiently without taking much time to adjust as one hour of waiting for a cheetah can be lost within ten seconds you take your eyes off the viewfinder.

 Familiarize with your subject

-As most of the photography is focused on capturing brief moments of behaviors of animals within their natural habitat, it really matters for you to understand your subject so that you can predict their behavior beforehand.
+As most of the photography focuses on capturing brief moments of animals’ behaviors within their natural habitat, it matters for you to understand your subject to predict their behavior.

-It is familiarizing with the subject which makes all the difference as it makes you ready to capture the “golden moment” without missing it or blowing it while other impatient and ignorant photographers watch it fly by in agony.
+It is familiarizing with the subject, making all the difference as it makes you ready to capture the “golden moment” without missing it or blowing it.
+At the same time, other impatient and ignorant photographers watch it fly by in agony.

 Just hanging around for a few hours and then seeking a new subject is not considered time.
-If you want to deliver intimate details you observe you will have to sit with your subject for hours until it does that for you again not only to observe it but this time capture it.
+If you want to deliver intimate details, you observe, you will have to sit with your subject for hours until it does that for you again, not only to observe it but this time capture it.

-Identify the “rules” and break the one that doesn’t fit in
+Identify the “rules” and break the one that doesn’t fit in.

 So wildlife photography comes with its own set of rules that are certain to be applied for success.
 Their application makes Wildlife Photography.

 Once you become familiar with the “rules” and know the guidelines thoroughly, you need to start applying them practically.
-But remember every situation is different.
+But remember, every situation is different.
 Don’t try to make the rules fit in.
 Just bend and break the rules as you seem fit.

 Make the light work

-This means to photograph when sunlight is the best and for this you have to get up early in the morning and being shooting before the sunrises to get perfect shots of dusk and then get ready to shoot in the hot burning afternoon and end at sunset to utilize the best hours of sunshine and also to capture the amazing sunset.
+This means to photograph when sunlight is the best, and for this, you have to get up early in the morning and being shooting before the sunrises to get perfect shots of dusk.
+And then get ready to shoot in the hot burning afternoon and end at sunset to utilize the best hours of sunshine and capture the amazing sunset.

-Remember too much light especially at midday is of no use as it is harsh and reduces the spunk in images.
-Only on an overcast day, on which it is cloudy and the beams are filtered evenly, you can shoot all day long if you find willing subjects in such gorgeous weather.
+Remember, too much light, especially at midday, is of no use as it is harsh and reduces the spunk in images.
+Only on an overcast day, on which it is cloudy, and the beams are filtered evenly, can you shoot all day long if you find willing subjects in such gorgeous weather.

 Shooting wider and shooting closer

-The more is only the merrier
+The more is only, the merrier.

-Get as low as possible
+Get as low as possible.

 Hopefully, these insights will help you in your wild adventures as they have helped me and will add life to your images.
-Just follow these tips and I assure you, you will come back with a smile as wide as a chimpanzee when you return with a camera full of beautiful and breathtaking views.
+Just follow these tips, and I assure you, you will come back with a smile as wide as a chimpanzee when you return with a camera full of beautiful and breathtaking views.

-Have a good time in the field and may the lighting and sightings be in your favor!
+Have a good time in the field, and may the lighting and sightings be in your favor!